M268816/power-repo/notes/fe_Method.md

 );
 ```

-Now that we have collected the data we need to run through the basic OEE Formula, we can complete the process by, again, collecting the resulting data into another data structure that holds the completed data.
+The data we need to run through the basic OEE Formula is now collected.
+I complete the process by, again, collecting the resulting data into another data structure that holds the final OEE data.
 I use the With() function here to make the creation of OEE more readable.

 ```cpp
 /*Collect OEE2*/